-The Age Of The Shoes
+1. The Estimated Age Of The Shoes

 Training is not the only factor that ages a shoe.
 Weather and oxidation also play a role.
 Over time, the stability features and cushioning grow weaker even if you’re not using the shoes.
 Just like the tires on your vehicle, the materials of shoe soles eventually harden and no longer offer maximum support.